cicd-with-openshift-at-devopsfusion/instructions/README.md

 ## Cloning our git repository

-The last thing you should do to prepare for our workshop is to __fork__ our [GitHub Repository](https://github.com/cicd-with-openshift-at-devopsfusion/workshop) Afterward, feel free to clone it.
+One more thing you should do to prepare for our workshop is to __fork__ our [GitHub Repository](https://github.com/cicd-with-openshift-at-devopsfusion/workshop) Afterward, feel free to clone it.
 Throughout the workshop, we will be extending the Jenkins pipeline, which the repository contains.
 So make sure to